 We were shocked to learn the horrors of how down from the insulation of jackets was sourced.
 Geese and Ducks being pinned down and ripped apart for their plumage, the soft insulation under their feathers.
-Once plucking is complete they are left naked and bleeding without pain medicine, to shiver and suffer while their feathers grow back.
-With some farms found to pluck their birds up to four times a year.
+Once plucking is complete they are left naked and bleeding without pain relief, to shiver and suffer while their feathers grow back.
+Some farms were found to pluck their birds up to four times a year.

-We have looked at ethically sourced down alternatives.
-First; farms that do not live-pluck.
-They kill the birds for their meat before they are plucked for their down.
+We looked at ethically sourced down alternatives.
+First; farms that do not live-pluck kill the birds for their meat before they are plucked for their down.
 This way the birds are not living in pain and suffering.
 The problem here is, tracing the source of the down to ensure it is cruelty free is incredibly difficult.

 If the down product doesn't have a certified tag, stating it's from non live plucked sources, how do you trust it?

 Another issue is that many of the duck and geese farms are widely dispersed throughout Europe and Asia, causing it to be very difficult to monitor exactly where the down is sourced from to ensure that the farms are actually keeping their birds in reasonable living conditions.
 A level of skepticism is required when relying on the information being provided by the farms about their own conditions.

 Through our own experience of trying to source down free from live-plucked birds, we found that it is tremendously difficult to trace the down we sourced to the specific birds or even farms.
 Often in the factories that were making our jackets, bags of down from live and non-live plucked birds are passed around and easily mixed up.

 Live Plucked Birds photos provided by FOUR PAWS